Larry Slawson received his Masters Degree at UNC Charlotte. He specializes in Russian and Ukrainian History.

 - Best Known For: Numerous Aviation Records; First woman to complete solo flight over the Atlantic Ocean.

-Quick Fact #5: Later in 1932, Earhart completed the first solo, non-stop flight across the United States (by a woman), beginning in Los Angeles, California and ending in Newark, New Jersey nineteen hours later.
-In 1935, the set another solo flight record with the first recorded trip from Hawaii to the United States mainland.
+- Later in 1932, Earhart completed the first solo, non-stop flight across the United States (by a woman), beginning in Los Angeles, California and ending in Newark, New Jersey nineteen hours later.
+In 1935, she set another solo flight record with the first recorded trip from Hawaii to the United States mainland.

 Theories About Earhart's Disappearance

-Theory #1: Many scholars ascribe to the “Crash and Sink Theory” for Earhart’s disappearance.
-According to this hypothesis, Earhart and Noonan may have ran out of fuel in their approach to Howland Island.
-This could have been caused from improper navigation, or a miscalculation of the required fuel needed to complete the journey.
+- Many scholars ascribe to the “Crash and Sink Theory” for Earhart’s disappearance.
+According to this hypothesis, Earhart and Noonan may have run out of fuel in their approach to Howland Island.
+This could have been caused by improper navigation, or a miscalculation of the required fuel needed to complete the journey.

 Quote by Earhart